DynamoDS/Dynamo/README.md

 - Add paths to makes nodes and packages show up in the library

 Node Layout Cleanup Improvements
-- Consider groups as a whole or cleanup node layouts within a group with just one click
+- Clean up layouts considering groups as a whole or clean up layouts within groups

 Background Preview works on Remote Desktop and Parallels
 - For remote systems with GPUs and virtual machines with hardware-acceleration, background preview is now visible.